Last Updated on October 29, 2022.

 - Pregnant female hedgehogs typically will not eat the day or evening before they give birth.

-- After the birth of the babies, the mother will usually stay in the nest and will not come out to eat for a couple of days.
+- After the birth of the babies, the mother will usually stay in the nest and will not come out to eat for a couple of days so we make certain the food and water are fresh.